agentplug/agenthub/docs/.implementation_design/phase2.5_semantic_progress_tools/README.md

 3. **Agent Loading**: User loads agent with `amg.load_agent(tools=[...])`
 4. **Tool Assignment**: Framework assigns specific tools to agent
 5. **Tool Injection**: Tool metadata is injected into agent's AI context
-6. **Agent-Driven Execution**: Agent's AI decides when to use tools in any method
+6. **Agent-Driven Execution**: Agent's AI decides whether and when to use tools in any method
 7. **MCP Tool Execution**: When agent needs tools, they are executed via MCP

 ## 🎯 **Success Criteria**